lberaldoesilva/naif/docs/source/intro.rst

 Introduction
 ============

 :math:`\texttt{naif}` is a pure-python package for numerical analysis of frequencies.
-It implements the NAFF algorithm introduced by Laskar (1990, 1993) and further developed by Valluri & Merritt (1998).
-It is based on the Fortran implementation of Valluri & Merritt (1998), but it introduces a few improvements.
+It implements the NAFF algorithm introduced by Laskar (1990, 1993) and further developed by Valluri & Merritt (1998) -- see also Price-Whelan et al (2016) and their released package `SuperFreq
+<https://superfreq.readthedocs.io/en/latest/>`_.
+It is based on the
+Fortran implementation of Valluri & Merritt (1998), but it introduces a few improvements.
 It is also intended to be a transparent, well documented and easy-to-use implementation.

 To start using it, we first import the relevant modules::